robOcity/better_streets/README.md

 In 2018, Bicycling magazine rated Seattle the countries best city for cyclists.
 Denver, the city I live in, dropped three positions to 14.
 Cyclist safety is an [issue](https://denverite.com/2019/07/31/traffic-deaths-are-having-a-moment-in-denver-its-the-latest-in-a-scroll-of-preventable-deaths/) here in Denver.
 I count my self lucky that I can ride my bike to work.
 Yet, with cyclist fatalities in the news, I wondered how do Denver and Seattle compare in terms of cyclist and pedestrian fatalities, and how have those trends changed over time?
 This project aims to investigate these questions.

+## Data

+A national census of motor vehicle related fatalities is assembled by the National Highway Traffic Safety Administration.
+Staring in 1975 and extending to the present, the [Fatality Analysis and Reporting System (FARS)](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) data set surveys all fatal crashes involving motor vehicles including vehicle occupants, motorcyclists, pedestrians and bicycle riders.

 ## Goals

 1. Analyze the number of fatal traffic accidents per capita, how they have varied over time, and compare the rates in Denver, Colorado and Seattle, Washington.